 Calhoun Community College in partnership with Education 2 Go offers more than 250 highly interactive courses that you can take entirely over the Internet.
 All of our courses include expert instructors, many of whom are nationally known authors.
 Most courses start as low as \$95.00.
 Our online courses are affordable, fun, fast, convenient, and geared just for you.
+A certificate of completion is available upon successful completion of the course.
 Courses are offered in